mooreds/flurry-phonegap-plugin/README.md

 Forked from [CarsonF](https://github.com/CarsonF/flurry-phonegap-plugin)

-Updated to be installable via plugman/cordova-cli and compatible with cordova 2.9.0 and 3.x.
-If you want to use 2.9, use the cordova2_9 branch.
-Otherwise, use the master branch.
+Updated to be installable via plugman/cordova-cli and compatible with cordova 2.9.0.

 Included latest Flurry libraries (Android: 3.2.1, iOS: 4.2.3)